Piscataway people: State-recognized tribes

 These three groups continue to disagree over a number of issues: seeking state and federal tribal recognition, developing casinos on their land if recognition were gained, determining which individuals are legitimately Piscataway, and if the Piscataway can once again unite or even work together.

 In the late 1990s, after conducting an exhaustive review of primary sources, a Maryland-state appointed committee, including a genealogist from the Maryland State Archives, validated the claims of core Piscataway families to Piscataway heritage.
 A fresh approach to understanding individual and family choices and self-identification among American Indian and African-American cultures is underway at several research universities.
 Unlike during the years of racial segregation, when all people of any African descent were classified as black, new studies emphasize the historical context and evolution of seventeenth, eighteenth, nineteenth, and twentieth century ethnic cultures and racial categories.
 The State of Maryland appointed a panel of anthropologists, genealogists, and historians to review primary sources related to Piscataway genealogy.
 The panel concluded that some contemporary self-identified Piscataway descended from the historic Piscataway.

 In 1996 the Maryland Commission on Indian Affairs (MCIA) suggested granting state recognition to the Piscataway Conoy Confederacy and Subtribes.
 Critics were concerned about some of the development interests that backed the Piscataway Conoy campaign and feared gaming interests.
 (Since the late twentieth century, many recognized tribes have established casinos and gaming entertainment on their reservations to raise revenues.)
 Gov. Parris Glendening, who was opposed to gambling, denied the tribe's request.

+Their claim to Piscataway heritage was challenged by sociologist Thomas Brown, wherein he stated their narrative of separateness from African-Americans was false, noting the group intermarrying with Black people before the Civil War, later developing a separate identity from freedmen during Jim Crow to obtain separate institutions.
 In 2004, Governor Bob Ehrlich also denied the Piscataway Conoy's renewed attempt for state recognition, stating that they failed to prove that they were descendants of the historical Piscataway Indians, as required by state law.
 Throughout this effort, the Piscataway-Conoy stated they had no intent to build and operate casinos.

 The Cedarville Band, Wild Turkey Clan, of the Piscataway Conoy Nation, at the 2012 recognition ceremony held in Annapolis, Maryland.

 In December 2011, the Maryland Commission on Indian Affairs stated that the Piscataway had provided adequate documentation of their history and recommended recognition.
 On January 9, 2012, Gov. Martin O'Malley issued executive orders recognizing all three Piscataway groups as Native American tribes.
 As part of the agreement that led to recognition, the tribes renounced any plans to launch gambling enterprises, and the executive orders state that the tribes do not have any special "gambling privileges".
 Remaining debates include the legality of disenfranchising community rights to "gambling privileges" made in exchange, and the announcement of an MGM Casino in the National Harbor made shortly after the tribe's state recognition.